Last Updated on: 28th October 2023, 03:49 pm

-If your parrot eats too many crackers, it may develop illnesses due to the following:
+If a parrot regularly eats too many crackers, it may grow ill due to the following:

-Excessive sodium (hypernatremia) has various negative effects on the body.
-Since the most popular brands of crackers are cooked and coated in salt, this can lead to the following conditions:
+Excessive sodium (hypernatremia) negatively affects birds’ bodies, especially the nervous system.
+Since crackers are cooked and coated in salt, this can lead to the following conditions:

-As sodium builds up in the blood, the body will attempt to thin out the blood and dilute the salt.
-To achieve this, your parrot will start to drink more water to restore balance in the blood.
+As sodium accumulates in the blood, the body will attempt to thin out the blood and dilute the salt.
+To achieve this, the parrot will drink more water to restore balance.

 The term polyuria is from the Greek language, with uria meaning ‘the presence of urine.’
 To purge extra salt, the body will use water to dilute the blood.
-While parrots don’t urinate, they produce uric acid.
+Parrots excrete more waste through the cloaca.

 Sugar or High Fructose Corn Syrup

-Depending on the type of cracker, your parrot may be adversely affected by these ingredients:
+Depending on the type of cracker, a parrot may be affected by these ingredients:

 - Excessive refined sugar, such as graham crackers.

 - High fructose corn syrup, such as animal crackers.

-Fructose needs to be converted before it’s used.
+Fructose must be converted before it’s used.
 However, it’s also converted into stored carbs or fat in the liver.
-Unfortunately, they have negative effects on parrots, including:
+Unfortunately, they have adverse effects on parrots, including:

 The Lancet observed 548 schoolchildren and found that consuming sugary drinks with high fructose corn syrup increased the schoolchildren’s BMIs.